siddhaling/Sentiment-Classification-of-Airline-Tweets/ReadMe.txt

 *************************************************************************************************
-This is work is on analysis of Airline tweets for sentiments and performing loyalty prediction.
+This is work is on Sentiment Classification of Airline Tweet
 *************************************************************************************************

-The research on consumer loyalty evaluation using twitter data is appeared in: http://thesai.org/Publications/ViewPaper?Volume=9&Issue=6&Code=IJACSA&SerialNo=52
+A part of this work appeared in research paper: http://thesai.org/Publications/ViewPaper?Volume=9&Issue=6&Code=IJACSA&SerialNo=52

 Cite the Work